Back to Events

 Stepping into the role of head of school is a pivotal and exciting moment in your leadership journey.
 Join us for a transformative three-day workshop designed for early career heads of independent schools, inspired by Michael Watkins’ The First 90 Days.

-Grounded in the four pillars of effective onboarding—accelerating your learning, securing early wins, building your team, and creating coalitions—this immersive experience will equip you with actionable strategies and tools to establish credibility, foster collaboration, and set a clear vision for success.
+Explored through six dimensions of effective onboarding, this immersive experience will equip you with actionable strategies and tools to establish credibility, foster collaboration, and set a clear vision for success.

 Through engaging sessions, practical resources, and peer connections, you’ll gain the confidence and clarity to lead effectively from day one.
 Don’t miss this opportunity to lay the foundation for a thriving leadership tenure.